dcunited001/dcunited001.github.io/_drafts/from-the-parapets-of-alexandria.md

 > last ditch effort for widespread censorship -- because guess what:
 > it's the last chance to do it.

-Two different paths for the 21st century with regard to availabilityof information.
-Again, these separate paths lead to the same place: in several decades, well have a communication infrastructure where it's impossible to control the desemination of information.
+Two different paths for the 21st century with regard to availability of information.
+Again, these separate paths lead to the same place: in several decades, we'll have a communication infrastructure where it's impossible to control the desemination of information.
 Therefore, we'll reach a world where it's not possible to censor information, but in the meantime, we will transition through a period of time where